grymmjack/qb64pe-wiki-to-markdown/markdown_files/READFILE$.md

 * Sometimes it's required or at least useful to have the whole contents of a file in a single string for further processing, e.g. to pass it to hashing or compression functions which expect strings.
 * In earlier versions of QB64(PE) you had to implement that loading process manually all the time or create a reusable custom [FUNCTION](FUNCTION.md) for it.
-* Now [_READFILE&dollar;](READFILE&dollar;.md) will simplify this, it's mainly a convenience function to wrap the following code sequence into one handy function:
+* Now _READFILE$ will simplify this, it's mainly a convenience function to wrap the following code sequence into one handy function:

 </blockquote>